KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/terminology-drift-prevention-notice.md

   with the IL₃ Fractus dismemberment-act mythically attributed to him).

 Native placement is the default reading.
-A figure has one native stratum; everything else added is conflation unless the underlying principle qualifies as cascade.
+A figure has one native stratum; everything else added is conflation unless the underlying pattern qualifies as cascade.

 Where MFLR Vol 1 or SPR refers to "Osiris cascade" or any same-name multi-stratum